platz1de/EasyEdit-Data/README.md

 The priority of listed types is in reverse order ("complex" > "translate" > "replace"), "translate" and "complex" should never contain the same block id and meta values though.

+Additionally, blocks listed under "invalid-java" do not have a corresponding bedrock block and will be ignored and blocks listed under "invalid-bedrock" do not have a corresponding java block

 Primary data source:

 - [Minecraft Wiki](https://minecraft.fandom.com/)